545zhou/d3js_project_to_find_best_flight/README.md

 The code formatting is consistant.
 Since the dataset use features like "arr-delay", the format I use in my code agrees with such a format.
 For example, instead of use function name like "getValue", the name I use is "get_value".

-Version improvement
+Version improvement:
 version 1 plot total arr_flights
 version 2 plot ontime ratio over year version 3 add interaction to plot 1 version 4 add plot 2 which shows average delay time version 5 plot 2 now show delay&ratio and can sort by either of them version 6 split code into different .js files for better management version 7 used graph to display a story version 8 was the version submitted before.
 But there were some defects in it version 9 corrects some errors and typoes in version 8 and is currently newest version

 version 7 tells the story.
 The versions before version 7 do not include storying telling or their webpage appearance may be bad but they are still important because they are the base of the final version.